Adding a Roof Deck NYC(Last Updated On: September 25, 2019)

 NYC Roof Deck Materials

-The most important thing for your Roof Deck Design is materials.
+One of the most important things for your Roof Deck Design is materials.
 Lets put all decking materials into two categories combustible and non combustible materials.

 NYC Building Code Roof Deck for Combustible Materials